oils-for-unix/oils/doc/ul-table.md

   - 9      <!-- this cells gets class=num -->
 ```

+Then every `<td>` in the column will "inherit" those attributes.
+This is
-This is particularly useful for aligning numbers to the right:
+useful for aligning numbers to the right:

     <style>
     .num {